mdelclaro/graphql-spotify/README.md

 # Spotify GraphQL API
+This project wraps the Spotify's Web API with a GraphQL API.
+To see more details about the API, such as request parameters etc, visit its [reference](https://developer.spotify.com/documentation/web-api/reference/).

+Feel free to contribute and implement missing methods or give any suggestion!

+# The API
 ## Auth

 In order to retrieve the auth data, go to `http://<server>:<port>/login` and perform the OAuth login.
 The response: